kaziema/ruby/README.md

 on social platforms are done in After Effects, due to its extensive powerhouse features.

-Unfortunately, it has a very intense learning curve, as the software was designed with motion graphics in mind. not specifically video editing.
+Unfortunately, it has a very intense learning curve, as the software was designed with motion graphics in mind and not specifically video editing.
 Also, to maximize its potential, you have to download plugin suites.
 These suites are ridiculously expensive and, if you are to be a little covert about where you source it from, can be dangerous to install cracked patches for.